muziyoshiz/embulk-input-healthplanet/README.md

 ## Notice

 Health Planet API ver.
-1.0 can not export 'Body Water Mass' data.
-Therefore embulk-input-healthplanet can not export the data, too.
+1.0 does not export 'Body Water Mass' data.
+I reported this issue to TANITA.
+But with no word of thanks, they just replied that they do not fix this issue because this API is free. embulk-input-healthplanet therefore can not export the 'Body Water Mass' data, too.

 ## References